 Note: There shall be nine questions in all.
-The first question is compulsory and contains eight short answer type questions of equal marks.
+The first question is compulsory and contains Seven short answer type questions of equal marks.
 The students are required to attempt one question from each unit.
 All questions carry equal marks.

-UNIT-I: Historical Background And Constitutional Context
+UNIT-I: Historical Background and Constitutional Context

 - a) Evolution

-- b) Constitutional Context: Parliament, Executive and Judiciary- Structures, functions and work processes
+- b) Salient Features

-- c) Salient Features
+- c) Constitutional Context: Parliament, Executive and Judiciary- Structures, functions and work processes